0xTrip/kadena-evm-devnet-custom/README.md

-# Kadena EVM Faucet Contract
+# Kadena EVM Test Repo

-This is the faucet smart contract.
-It dispenses native token to a receipient address.
-A faucet wallet pays for the gas (handled in the dApp).
-The recipient does not pay for the gas.
-The ThrottledFaucet contract keeps track of each user's request time and reverts if a user tries to request tokens before the cooldown period has elapsed.
+This is custom hardhat implementation, connecting to two deployed devnet chains.

+It includes the faucet smart contract, with other contracts coming soon.
 ## Setup

 First, install the dependancies with